GillySpace27/fluxpype/README.md

 > python3 comprehensive_fluxpype_installer.py

-This might fail the first time, and you'll just restart the process by opening a new terminal, reactivating the python environment, and running this command again.
+This might fail the first time, but you'll be able to restart the process by opening a new terminal, reactivating the python environment, and running this command again, and it should be good.

 Once the package has been locally installed, test it out by typing this from within the fluxpype directory: